Vladimir Sipyagin

-Bigography
+Biography

 Vladimir Sipyagin was born in Kharkov, Ukrainian SSR, Soviet Union on 19 February 1970.
 His father was Vladimir Yakovlevich Sipyagin (1940-2011).

 In 2001, he graduated from the Vladimir branch of the Russian Academy of Civil Service under the President of Russia with a degree in Public and Municipal Administration.
 In 2012, he entered the master's program of the Russian Academy of National Economy and Civil Service under the President of the Russian Federation, majoring in "State and Municipal Administration".

 From 2012 to 2016, he was an Assistant Deputy of the State Duma to Vitaly Zolochevsky.

 On 14 October 2012, Sipyagin ran for the Councils of People's Deputies of the city of Alexandrov and the Alexandrovsky district from the LDPR party in single-mandate constituencies No. 5 and No. 2, respectively.
 In the fifth constituency he took the fourth place (4.82%) out of five, in the second - the last third place (9.1%), as a result, Sipyagin lost the election.

 Since 8 September 2013, he has been a member and leader of the LDPR faction in the Legislative Assembly of Vladimir Oblast.
 He has been re-elected as member of the Legislative Assembly of the Vladimir Oblast from the Liberal Democratic Party on a single day of voting on 9 September 2018.

 In 2013, Sipyagin became the coordinator of the Vladimir Oblast branch of the LDPR political party, replacing Zolochevsky.
 In April 2015, he resigned as regional coordinator, giving way to his deputy, Ilya Potapov.

 On 13 September 2015, he participated in the elections to the Council of People's Deputies of Vladimir of the 27th convocation under the second number on the LDPR list.
 He was elected, but after the election he refused the mandate.

 On 18 September 2016, he ran for the State Duma of the VII convocation from the Liberal Democratic Party: he headed the regional group for the Vladimir region No. 53, and was also nominated for the single-mandate constituency No. 79.
 He did not go to the State Duma according to the list, in the district he gained 10.05%, taking third a place out of ten candidates (United Russia member Igor Igoshin became a State Duma member).

 He was the chairman of the Board of the Association of Subsoil Users of the Vladimir Region, (before taking office in 2018).
 Until 2018, he was chairman of the Committee on Agrarian Policy, Nature Management and Ecology in the Legislative Assembly of the Vladimir region.